 Bonus tip: I’ve had mine last in the fridge for nearly 2 weeks!
 The trick is to keep it wrapped up tight in cling wrap.

 And the best part of all?
 The savings are pretty impressive.
-Right now my husband and I (and our pug) are living on less than $20,000 a year, so any amount of savings is worthwhile to us.
+Right now my husband and I (and the Squishy Pug) are living on $15,000 a year, so any amount of savings is worthwhile to us.

 Here’s how I figured out the savings.
 I did all the measurement conversions and figured the cost per ounce.
 The cheapest store-bought brands came out to around $2.00 per loaf compared with the homemade at around $1.30.